-Basis for Qualified Opinion on the 2016 Financial Statements
+Basis for Qualified Opinion

-Management has not adopted GASB Statement No. 68, Accounting and Financial Reporting for Pensions, which was effective October 1, 2014.
-As discussed in note 2 to the financial statements, CHCC has not recorded pension expense and related revenue for the year ended September 30, 2016.
-GASB Statement No. 68 requires an employer that has a special funding situation to recognize its proportionate share of the collective pension expense, as well as additional pension expense and revenue for the pension support of the CNMI primary government as a non-employer contributing entity.
-The effects of this departure from accounting principles generally accepted in the United States of America on the financial statements have not been determined.
+Management has not adopted Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions.
+As discussed in note 2 to the financial statements, CHCC has not recorded pension expense and related net pension asset or liability, deferred inflows of resources and deferred outflows of resources as of and for the years ended September 30, 2017 and 2016.
+GASB Statement No. 68 requires an employer to recognize its proportionate share of the collective pension expense, as well as the net pension asset or liability, deferred outflows of resources and deferred inflows of resources.
+The amount by which this departure would affect the assets and deferred outflows of resources, liabilities and deferred inflows of resources, net position and expenses of CHCC has not been determined.

-CHCC did not conduct a physical inventory of its capital assets during the year ended September 30, 2016.
-In addition, we were unable to determine the propriety of inventories, revenues and expenses as of and for the year ended September 30, 2016 as CHCC could not substantiate general ledger balances due to inadequacies in accounting records.
+CHCC did not conduct a physical inventory of its capital assets during the years ended September 30, 2017 and 2016.
+In addition, we were unable to determine the propriety of inventories and related expenses as of and for the years ended September 30, 2017 and 2016 as CHCC could not substantiate general ledger balances due to inadequacies in accounting records.